cjh4232/Projects/Python/HTML_Document_Reader/README.md

 - Serial Number = 4
 - Location = BL

-Since the documents were not consistent with each other I couldn't simply read the document and assign a specific index for the data.
-Instead I used the Natural Language
+Since the documents were not consistent with each other, it wasn't possible to simply read the document and assign a specific index for the data.
+Instead, the Natural Language
-Tool Kit (NLTK) to find matches to the frequency of interest (in my case 200 lp/mm) and obtain the corresponding measurement values.
-I saved the data into an Excel spreadsheet where I was able to create a pivot table and make determinations on which assemblies needed our attention and which could move through the rest of our process.
+Tool Kit (NLTK) was implemented to find matches to the frequency of interest (in this case 200 lp/mm) and obtain the corresponding measurement values.
+The data was output into an Excel spreadsheet where a pivot table was created to make determinations on which assemblies needed attention and which could move through the rest of the process.